NCGRP/mb1suppl/ConsolidatedREADME.txt

 			52jcf7180008029119

 #After identifying which contigs contain BTC1 locus 1 in each pool assembly, and the
-#coordinates within those contigs that contain the BTC1 gene, extract the phased reads
+#coordinates within those contigs that contain the BTC1 gene, extract the reads
 #that map to that region from the PRA map.
 Just use samtools for this since the reads are
 #already phased and quality filtered by virtue of being in the map